bitwarden/contributing-docs/docs/contributing/database-migrations/mssql.md

 comparison and much more.

-=== "Mac & Linux" Visual Studio for Mac unfortunately does not support Database projects, however you may instead use [Visual Studio Code](vscode) or [Azure Data Studio](azureds) with the [SQL Database Projects](SDPE) extension, which provides schema comparison and more.
+=== "Mac & Linux" Visual Studio for Mac unfortunately does not support Database projects, however you may instead use [Visual Studio Code][vscode] or [Azure Data Studio][azureds] with the [SQL Database Projects][SDPE] extension, which provides schema comparison and more.
 You may also modify the `.sql` files directly with any text editor.

     Do note that when adding or renaming SQL files you might need to manually update the references in the `.sqlproj` file.